 Lilla Cabot Perry, Lady With a Bowl of Violets, 1910

-THE NEXT SUBMISSION DEADLINE FOR THE ELUDIA AWARD IS MARCH 15, 2020.
+THE SUBMISSION DEADLINE FOR THE ELUDIA AWARD IS EXTENDED TO MAY 31, 2020.

 The Eludia Award is offered annually for a first book-length unpublished novel or collection of stories.
 The prize is open to women writers age 40 and older, who do not yet have a book-length publication of fiction.
 (Book length publications in other genres are fine.
 Self-publishing IS publishing, and will disqualify the fiction manuscript.)
 The winning manuscript will be published on our imprint, Sowilo Press, and will receive $1000 plus a standard publication contract.